Scullyy/scully_emotemenu/README.md

 **Key:** `Gang = true`
 <br>

-**Description:** Gang animations are animations that can be used to identify your affiliation with a certain group, these animations can be disrespectful to certain people or cause controversial topics to arise so a config option was added to prevent such a thing from happening which will disable all animations with this added.
+**Description:** Gang emotes are emotes that can be used to identify your affiliation with a certain group, these emotes can be disrespectful to certain people or cause controversial topics to arise so a config option was added to prevent such a thing from happening which will disable all emotes with this added.
 </details>

 <details>